 - enforcement and defense of non-compete and non-solicitation agreements

-Asima regularly drafts and negotiates employment agreements, restrictive covenant agreements, employment policies and handbooks, and separation and release agreements.
-In addition, Asima performs labor and employment transactional due diligence and risk assessment in the context of a sale or acquisition.
+Asima regularly advises clients in connection with wage and hour class and collective action matters.
+In addition, Asima routinely drafts and negotiates employment agreements, restrictive covenant agreements, employment policies and handbooks, and separation and release agreements.
+Asima also performs labor and employment transactional due diligence and risk assessment in the context of a sale or acquisition.

 During law school, Asima served as managing editor of articles for the Penn State Journal of Law and International Affairs, and was a member of the Civil Rights Appellate Clinic, where she received the CALI Excellence for the Future Award.
 Asima led the clinic’s efforts in researching and writing an amicus brief filed with the United States Supreme Court in a Title VII retaliation case on behalf of twenty civil rights and advocacy groups.
 Additionally, she served as a legal intern for the Legal Aid Society in Jamaica, New York.